vitaly-t/pg-promise/README.md

 ## Custom Type Formatting

-Starting from version 7.2.0, the library supports dual syntax for _CTF_ (Custom Type Formatting):
+The library supports dual syntax for _CTF_ (Custom Type Formatting):

 * [Explicit CTF] - extending the object/type directly, for ease of use, while changing its signature;
 * [Symbolic CTF] - extending the object/type via [Symbol] properties, without changing its signature.